Here are my 15 daily and mental tips on how to feel fulfilled as a stay at home mom.

 If you’ve been feeling the itch to keep on honing and practicing your work skills, or if you just miss doing some work, then try freelancing!

-There’s a ton of freelance websites or even other online groups like Facebook or craigslist where you can apply for freelance jobs.
+There are a ton of freelance websites or even other online groups like Facebook or craigslist where you can apply for freelance jobs.
+Also, you can search for freelance jobs on Jooble.

 You just need to see if your hours allow it and just try it out when it’s more manageable to take care of your baby.